-Belfast: Twice burgled great-grandmother prayed for intruders
+Woman, 80, vows to stay in home despite two burglaries

 "I wakened at 06:00, put the wee bedside light on to see the time and realised that they had come back into my bedroom."

-While she was sleeping, the burglars had ransacked her bedroom and stolen a necklace and some money from Rosaleen's purse.
+While she was sleeping, the burglars had ransacked her bedroom and stole a necklace and some money from Mrs Wilson's purse.

 "I didn't think they would come back so soon," she continued.

-"It was a shock to me when I woke up an saw the state the bedroom was in.
+"It was a shock to me when I woke up and saw the state the bedroom was in.
 I was afraid to come out to the living room in case they were still here.

 "Thank goodness I slept through it and didn't hear anything.